GriefPrevention/GriefPrevention-Docs/index.md

 title: Home
 nav_order: 1
 permalink: /
+description: "Documentation for the GriefPrevention Bukkit plugin.
+Replaces the old wiki."
 ---

 # Home

-## GriefPrevention Docs
+## GriefPrevention Documentation

 **Currently under construction; in the meantime, documentation currently lives [here.](https://github.com/TechFortress/GriefPrevention/wiki)**

-Official documentation for the GriefPrevention Bukkit plugin.
-Get started with the page directory on the left, or find what you're looking for with the search bar at the top.

 ---

+Welcome to the official documentation for the GriefPrevention Bukkit plugin.
+From configuration files to command and permission references, this site aims to have it all.

+> Note: "Bukkit" refers to the modding API that GriefPrevention (and many other) plugins are built off of.
+Server software such as Spigot, Paper, Tuinity, CraftBukkit, etc. all implement Bukkit, and therefore GriefPrevention can run on all of these servers.
+So, the following phrases, while not fully accurate, are true: GriefPrevention Spigot plugin, GriefPrevention Paper plugin, etc.

+Get started either by
+- Searching for what you want in the searchbar at the top, or
+- Selecting a topic of interest on the left
+  - or if on phone, by tapping the hamburger button (menu button) on the top right.

+This new site replaces the old wiki.
+If any page is missing info, has typos, or is just plain wrong, feel free to fix it via the "Edit this page" link at the bottom of any page.
+You can also add new pages too.

+---

+### What is GriefPrevention?

 GriefPrevention is a Minecraft server plugin which stops grief before it starts automatically without any effort from administrators, and with very little (self service) effort from players.
 Solve all your grief problems with a single download, no database, and no configuration step (the default configuration is sane and will likely be all you need, but of course everything is configurable and fine-tuneable to your liking).

-## Feature List
+#### Feature List

 * No database or world backups required.
 * Extremely efficient CPU / RAM usage.